Harrison97/weatherapp/README.md

-"# weatherapp
+"# weatherapp"

-There is a .config that has the api key for openweathermap.org.
+There is a .config that has the api key for darksky.net.

 config.json :
 {
-	"APPID" : "Your APPID"
+	"apikey" : "Your key
 }
 "